UoB-COMSM0110/2024-group-18/README.md

    Accessibility was a really important aspect for us, as we have team members with personal experience of their disability locking them out of games.
 So, we built a way to play the game without keyboard input.
 Players can lean left and right and make a noise to jump.
 This was implemented through a machine vision and audio library.
 Input from the webcam is taken and if the user's head is detected on one side of the screen, the character moves that way.
 The main challenge of this was efficiency, the first library we used was too slow, as it was doing pose detection.
 We switched to just detecting the head position, and the game worked.
 Audio input was taken using Processing’s sound library, and if it spikes over a certain level a jump signal is sent to the player character.

+   One other issue we encountered whilst testing this was that the Processing video library isn't supported on Linux machines.
+To fix this, if the user is on Linux, we  show an error message if they attempt to load accessibility mode.
+Since loading the libraries takes 5-10 seconds, our heuristic evaluation of the menu screen required us to implement an additional loading screen to provide adequate visibility of system status.

    Whilst the `AlternativeController` class contains about 100 lines of code, it required us to add only a few lines to the rest of the game (from the perspective of the player controller, it is just a few more variables that it handles in the same way as a button press.)
 This shows that many games that use simple keyboard inputs could have accessibility modes like this one.

    In playtesting, some non-disabled players preferred controlling the character this way.
 This is known as the curb-cut effect; a feature originally built for accessibility can be useful for other players.

 # 6. Evaluation (15% ~750 words) (Tom)